chadmcinnis/migration_repo_template/README.md

 checked_out | Checked out
 available | Available
 lost | Aged to lost

+## post_loan_migration_statuses.tsv
+This is not yet a mapping file per se, but it is used to substitute the values in the next_item_status column in the legacy open loans file.
+Leave the statuses you do not want the loans migration process to migrate empty and replace the legacy statuses you want to apply with the correct FOLIO ones.

 # Example Records
 In the [example records folder](https://github.com/FOLIO-FSE/migration_repo_template/tree/main/example_files), you will find example source records and example results from after a transformation